 - If you have children, they must attend school.

 - You must be committed to Germany's free democratic constitution and have basic knowledge regarding the laws and regulations which are usually discussed in the Orientation Course.
 The orientation course is, in fact, a part of the Integration Course.
-However, you can also just take the "Living in Germany" exam.
-If you are studying to obtain a German school leaving certificate, the exam is not necessary.
+However, you can also just take the "Living in Germany" test.
+If you are studying to obtain a German school leaving certificate, such a test is not necessary.

 - You must not have prevented your deportation by withholding information or lack of cooperation.

 - You must not have been convicted of any crimes.